bazhdarrzgar/30_Days_Of_Python/14_Day_Higher_order_functions/14_higher_order_functions.md

 - A function can be modified
 - A function can be assigned to a variable

-In this section, we will cover:

-1. Handling functions as parameters
-2. Returning functions as return value from another functions
-3. Using Python closures and decorators

 ### Function as a Parameter